-Method Returns .button() Specific button that triggered this event .buttons() State of all mouse buttons (OR'ed flags) .globalPos() Application-global position as a QPoint .globalX() Application-global horizontal X position .globalY() Application-global vertical Y position .pos() Widget-relative position as a QPoint integer .posF() Widget-relative position as a QPointF float
+Method Returns .button() Specific button that triggered this event .buttons() State of all mouse buttons (OR'ed flags) .position() Widget-relative position as a QPoint integer

 You can use these methods within an event handler to respond to different events differently, or ignore them completely.
-The positional methods provide both global and local (widget-relative) position information as QPoint objects, while buttons are reported using the mouse button types from the Qt namespace.
+The .position() method provides the widget-relative position information as a QPoint object, while buttons are reported using the mouse button types from the Qt namespace.